 One of the things that sets Flowcode apart from other QR providers, is that all Flowcode QR codes are dynamic.
 This means that you can change the scan destination and other characteristics at any point.

 Find your code

 1. Upon logging into your Flowcode account, you’ll be brought to your Flowcode dashboard.
-Click on the left-hand side tool bar and select Assets > Flowcodes.
+Click Assets on the lefthand side toolbar.

 3. Upon clicking on the code, you will be re-directed to the Code Details page.
 Once here, you have the ability to change the scan destination of your code, edit how it looks, and more!

 Now we’ll walk you through each of the tabs and what capabilities they have.